rajkumardas2701/Ruby-Capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to @expjazz for sharing learning articles.

 ## 📝 License